Sergei1984/leetcode/readme.md

 Work around that by checking actual overflow and testing number with if, because there are two possible first digits (1 or 2) for near end numbers.

+## Problem 12.
+Integer to Roman (Medium)

+Pretty straightforward but requires decent amount of code.
+Seems convenient algorithm - split to 10-power bases and convert using given set of rules.